Jesterhearts/evictor/README.md

 ### Building from iterators

-`FromIterator` collects all pairs setting capacity to the nubmer of unique items in the iterator (minimum 1).
+`FromIterator` collects all pairs setting capacity to the number of unique items in the iterator (minimum 1).

 ```rust